 I used to think it was a real thing, but now I don't.

-The secret to getting unstuck is to DO.
+They say the secret to getting unstuck is to DO.

 Once you are doing, then you get stuff done.
-(Wow!
-I know, I was born this smart.)

-Some days I don't even start because I think, what's the point, I'm not gonna make anything worthwhile.
+Some days I don't even start because I think, what's the point, I'm not gonna make anything worthwhile!

 I wonder what would have happened on those days when I didn't start at all?